+NOTE 2: There are several network conditions in which two 5G-GUTI may be assigned to a single UE (SUPI).
+In this case two IdentityAssociation Records are provided in the LI_XQR response as well as the LI_HIQR response.

 If no association is found which matches the criteria provided in the LI_XQR request, then the LI_XQR response contains zero records.
 Similarly, the LI_HIQR response contains zero records.

 The DeliveryObject Reference field (see ETSI TS 103 120 [6] clause 10.2.1) shall be set to the Reference of the LDTaskObject used in the request, to provide correlation between request and response.